 Figure 3: This spreadsheet lists attestations of individuals with the name Iddin-Marduk with their genealogical information, information about the document in which they appear (museum number, the date and place of writing, document type), and the role he has within in the document.

-A useful step in Assyriology would be to separate the individuals by using codes instead of names.
-For example, Iddin-Marduk son of Iqīšāya from the family of Nūr-Sîn (numbers 16-25) gets code IM0I0NS in each document he appears.
+A useful step in Assyriology would be to separate the individuals by creating another column where one uses codes instead of names.
+For example, Iddin-Marduk son of Iqīšāya from the family of Nūr-Sîn (numbers 16-25 in the table) gets code IddinMardukIqisayaNurSin in each document he appears.
 This is done because not all SNA software programs can read diacritics in Babylonian names.
-Besides giving numbers to the individuals, a unique code can be given to each document (e.g.the museum number: BM 33070).
+Besides giving numbers to the individuals, a unique code can be given to each document (e.g. the museum number: BM 33070).
 These two columns of data then become the main subjects for analysis.
 More columns could be necessary depending on the research questions and the source material.

 The next step would be to import the Excel sheet into a computer program designed to make mathematical calculations and visualize the data (e.g. UCINET, NetDraw, or Gephi).
 From there, one could study the density, centrality, or the directedness of the network, or look at the group formation and the ties (called bridges) between them.
 Based on such calculations, one can see how a certain individual was connected to others in his or her environment.
 For example, see Figure 4 that visualizes such a network.
 In the case of ancient Babylonia, the outcome is not always a true representation of reality, as not all relationships were documented.
 However, this is as close as we, historians can get to reconstructing social realities.